gabriel4649/JMdictDB/README.txt

         make init

    to create the users/sessions database.

-   Then, use psql or similar to manually add rows to table "users" for each editor.  "pw" is the user's password.
+It will also create a single user with administration privilege, "admin" with password "admin".
+As soon as the install is done, you need at a minimum to change the password.
+   Changing the userid and password is better still.
+   See the see section "Operation / User Management" below for more details.

 7. (Optional) In the top-level directory, run